Peter Paul Ferry

 Teaching

 I teach American Literature, Contemporary Literature, and Literary Theory courses at BA and MA level.
-I also supervise BA and MA theses on a range of topics connected to British, Irish, American, and Global Literatures.
-Recent successful theses have included ecomasculinities in the writing of John Williams, representations of trauma in contemporary Irish literature, and hegemonic masculinity and religion in contemporary African Literature.
+I also teach academic writing at BA and MA level.
+I have supervised over 45 bachelors and masters theses on a range of topics (primarily gender and masculinity) connected to American, British, Irish, and Global Anglophone Literatures.

 Publications